Recently Viewed Topics

 - Optionally, in the Host box, type the hostname or IP address of the host that you want the plugin rule to apply to.
-If no host is entered, the plugin rule will apply to all hosts.
+If no host is entered, the plugin rule applies to all hosts.

 - In the Plugin ID box, type the ID of a plugin.

 - Optionally, in the Expiration Date box, type a date.
-If no date is entered, the plugin rule will never expire.
+If no date is entered, the plugin rule never expires.